Keynote Speakers

 Maryann McBride

 Maryann is the Teacher Leader in Residence at the Early Literacy Center for South Carolina.
 She has worked in intervention services for young readers for more than 30 years.
-She frequently presents on teaching the children having the hardest with foundational skills needed for early reading and writing.
+She frequently presents on teaching the children having the hardest time with foundational skills needed for early reading and writing.

 Jeffery Williams